Iximiel/cudaOnPlumed/Implementation.md

 # Implementation

 Small disclaimer: the code I am presenting here is a simplified version of the actual code that is avaiable as example implementation in this [repository](https://github.com/Iximiel/cudaOnPlumed).
 The actual implementation has type templates and supports pbcs.
-These particulares are not useful in understanding the basis for a plumed implementation ofa  simple CV.
+These particulares are not useful in understanding the basis for a plumed implementation of a  simple CV.

+It this is not the first tiime you read this I have updated the code on the repository to use the NVIDIA's [CCCL](https://github.com/NVIDIA/cccl) API.
+You may find some changes in the code.
+The code changes are not radical an I may have missed something while updating the page, always refer toe the repository for an up-to-date code.

 ## The switching function
 In this case the coordination is calculated with $\frac{1}{2} \sum_{i\lt{}nat}^{i} \sum_{j\lt{}nat,j\neq i}^{j} f(d_{ij})$, where $d_{ij}$ is the distances between atom $i$ and $j$, and $f(x)$ is a function that usually has the form